Your money-making expert. Financial journalist, TV and radio personality.

 The good thing about working for a text service is flexibility.
 This means you can work from wherever you want – all you need is a computer and an internet connection.
 You get paid for each question you answer and you’ll be working on a self-employed basis.
 With that in mind, some people do it as a full-time job, while many others log on whenever they can to earn a bit of money.

 To join a text service, you need to be fluent in English and have excellent writing skills.
 You should also be able to use your own knowledge and internet skills to help come up with great answers for the multitude of questions customers are going to ask.

 Another useful idea is to have other resources such as reference books or magazines at hand.
 Those can help you with general knowledge.
 But remember, sometimes it’s just a case of having a phone book or street map in your care.

 The three main text answering services in the UK are AQA 63336 (Any Question Answered), Maureen 118212 and 118118 Answers.
-On average about one in 10 applications are accepted by the companies.

 Use this contact form to get in touch and enquire about vacancies.

 118118 Answer text service tends to test your research skills and knowledge first.
 If you pass that, you take a test where you must handle a certain number of questions, answering them to the standard required.
 If you’ve got good research skills, a bit of common sense and a sense of humour, you’ll likely do well.

 Unfortunately, 118118 aren’t recruiting right now.